chsiva/GCP/README.md

 | **Encryption keys**   | Stored and managed in Cloud KMS           | Secrets encrypted at rest (can use CMEK) |

+In short:

+ - Use CMEK when you want to control how your data is encrypted at rest in Google Cloud services.

+ - Use Secret Manager when you want to securely store and manage sensitive information your apps or services need.

 #gsutil commands
 https://cloud.google.com/storage/docs/gsutil/commands/cp